pvlib/pvlib-python/docs/sphinx/source/clearsky.rst

     In [1]: plt.close();

-Grid with a clear sky irradiance for a few PW and AOD values.
+Grid with clear sky irradiance for a few PW and AOD values.

 .. ipython::